An Overview of the Fabrication Processes for Interdigitated Electrodes

 - MEMS biosensors (bioMEMS)

 - Chemical sensors

 - Field-effect transistors

 If your application requires a more specialized sensor solution, contact us to discuss how Platypus Technologies can develop your custom-patterned microelectrodes.
-Our state-of-the-art production facility has the capability to coat most metals (Au, Ag, Pt, Ni, Ti, Al, W) on silicon, glass, or flexible substrates.
+Our state-of-the-art production facility has the capability to coat and pattern various metals (Au, Ag, Pt, Ni, Ti, Al) on silicon, glass, or flexible substrates.
 See our Services page for additional information.